 Mode of instruction

-Date: March 2023; a date will be set in consultation with the students
+Date: March 2024; the exact date will be scheduled in consultation with the students.

 From the academic year 2022-2023 on every student has to register for courses with the new enrollment tool MyStudyMap.
 There are two registration periods per year: registration for the fall semester opens in July and registration for the spring semester opens in December.
 Please see this page for more information.